 Now for the other people, I understand that some people STILL think this is a scam, but these are people that haven’t bought the program and are still screaming “It’s a get rich quick scheme”.
 I don’t really get it.

 Is Tai promising that he’s going to make you rich if you take his course?
 No, of course he is not.
-He even states this in his videos.
+He even states this in his videos that DON’T EXPECT TO GET RICH QUICKLY.
 So for the people that is saying that this is a scam, is somehow thinking that it’s a get quick rich scheme.
 It’s not.
 It’s an informational course just like any other book.
 Do you think that books and training videos are scams?
 No. I don’t understand people sometimes.
 However, his sales tactics encourage people to accuse his program of being a scam.

 Tai Lopez’s Sales Tactics:

-Now, I do agree that there are some tacky and scam like qualities during Tai’s sales tactics.
-But every thing trying to be sold has some sort of tactic behind it.
+Now, I do agree that there are some tacky and misleading qualities during Tai’s sales tactics.
+But everything trying to be sold has some sort of tactic behind it.
 I just think that Tai’s tactics stand out more in my opinion and is probably the reason why his program is being called a “Tai Lopez scam”.
 Here are some concerns.

 - They don’t really tell you that you’re paying for a monthly membership.
 It’s not until you try to purchase the course, you’ll find at the bottom where the price is recurring.
-This isn’t being very upfront.
+This isn’t being very upfront BUT in today’s age, we all know that you have to check the fine print.

-- Every single thing seems to be staged, like the Lamborghini and the house, and a bookshelf of books that have nothing to do with improving yourself.
+- Every single thing seems to be staged and calculated, like the Lamborghini and the house, and a bookshelf of books.

 - He uses the Lamborghini and other props like the mansion to create a strong image inside your head so that you’ll associate “success” with him and his program.
-This is understandable from a salesmen point of view but still leaves a little bit of a sour taste in my mouth.
+This is understandable from a salesmen point of view but still leaves a little bit of a sour taste in people’s mouths.

 - Name Dropping “Hollywood Hills”